microsoft/vscode-docs/docs/getstarted/theme-color-reference.md

 - `statusBar.noFolderBorder`: Status Bar border color separating the Status Bar and editor when no folder is opened.
 - `statusBarItem.activeBackground`: Status Bar item background color when clicking.
 - `statusBarItem.hoverBackground`: Status Bar item background color when hovering.
 - `statusBarItem.prominentBackground`: Status Bar prominent items background color.
 Prominent items stand out from other Status Bar entries to indicate importance.
+Change mode `Toggle Tab Key Moves Focus` from command palette to see an example.
 - `statusBarItem.prominentHoverBackground`: Status Bar prominent items background color when hovering.
 Prominent items stand out from other Status Bar entries to indicate importance.
+Change mode `Toggle Tab Key Moves Focus` from command palette to see an example.

 ## Title Bar Colors (macOS)